harelba/q/README.markdown

 Go [here](http://harelba.github.io/q/examples.html) for more examples.

+## Python API
+A development branch for exposing q's capabilities as a <strong>Python module</strong> can be viewed <a href="https://github.com/harelba/q/tree/expose-as-python-api">here</a>, along with examples of the alpha version of the API.<br/>Existing functionality as a command-line tool will not be affected by this.
+Your input will be most appreciated.

 ## Contact
 Any feedback/suggestions/complaints regarding this tool would be much appreciated.
 Contributions are most welcome as well, of course.